-The final set of common, additional and programme-specific indicators for the RDP should allow to answer all CEQ and PSEQ and reflect the RDP national/regional and EU priorities and objectives.
+The final set of common, additional and programme-specific indicators for the RDP should allow one to answer all CEQs and PSEQs and reflect the RDP's national/regional and EU priorities and objectives 54.

-Often the LEADER-related programme-specific evaluation topics are formulated already in the evaluation plan or at later stages during programme implementation.
-Less often programme authorities formulate at the same time also LEADER-related PSEQ and indicators.
-Usually, the LEADER-related questions and indicators are developed additionally either by managing authorities or evaluators.
-Similar rules, described above, are applied also in the case of formulation of LEADER-specific evaluation questions and indicators.
-LEADER-related evaluation topics influence what data should be collected via LAG operations database mentioned in previous chapters.
+Often the LEADER-related programme-specific evaluation topics are formulated already in the evaluation plan, while other times they are formed at a later stage during the programme implementation.
+Less often programme authorities formulate them at the same time as their LEADER-related PSEQs and indicators.
+Usually, the LEADER-related questions and indicators are developed additionally either by Managing Authorities or evaluators.
+Similar rules, described above, are applied also in the case of the formulation of LEADER-specific evaluation questions and indicators.
+LEADER-related evaluation topics influence what data should be collected via LAG operations databases mentioned in the previous chapters.

-LEADER-specific evaluation topics may have been formulated also at LAG level in relation to the CLLD strategy.
+LEADER-specific evaluation topics may have been formulated also at the LAG level in relation to the CLLD strategy.

 Managing authorities may decide to assess specific topics in relation to actions supported by TA.
-As mentioned in the previous steps, each time such a topic is identified, the programme-specific objective, EQ and indicators should be formulated either by the managing authority itself or by evaluators.
+As mentioned in the previous steps, each time such a topic is identified, the programme-specific objective, EQ and indicators should be formulated either by the Managing Authority itself or by evaluators.